Siaha Burley

-Siaha Burley (born July 16, 1977) is an American former arena football wide receiver and former head coach.
-He played college football at UCF and was also the head coach of the Jacksonville Sharks from 2017 to 2019 before returning to the team for 2022.
+Siaha Burley (born July 16, 1977) is an American former professional football wide receiver who played in the Arena Football League (AFL).
+He played college football at UCF.
+He was the head coach of the Jacksonville Sharks from 2017 to 2019 and in 2022.

-High school years
+Early life

 Burley attended Westwood High School in Mesa and was a letterman in football, basketball, and track.
 In football, as a senior, he was an All-City and an All-State selection as a wide receiver and as a defensive back.

 College career

 Before Burley transferred from Mesa Community College to the University of Central Florida where he played football, he played in the Arizona Football League.
 While at UCF, he led the team in receiving for two straight years.
 He also led the team in punt returns.
 His college quarterback was National Football League quarterback Daunte Culpepper.